isomerpages/moe-southviewpri/_departments/Mother Tongue Languages.md

 		<tr>
 			<td>Primary 3</td>
 			<td>到脆弱森林去</td>
-			<td>Introducing endangered species such as Malayan Flying fox, mouse deer etc in fragile forest<br />Learning how to give specific instructions to direct ways from one place to another
+			<td>Introducing endangered species such as Malayan Flying fox, mouse deer etc in fragile forest<br>Learning how to give specific instructions to direct ways from one place to another
 </td>
 		</tr>
 		<tr>
 			<td>Primary 4</td>
 			<td>亚马逊洪溢林</td>
-			<td>Introduce the animals living in Amazon Flooded Forest and their features<br />Using See-Think-Wonder strategy to introduce an animal seen on the virtual meeting
+			<td>Introduce the animals living in Amazon Flooded Forest and their features<br>Using See-Think-Wonder strategy to introduce an animal seen on the virtual meeting
 </td>
 		</tr>
 		<tr>